geosentry/eventhandlers/README.md

-# terrascope-bridge
+# terrascope
-A Go gRPC server that acts as the primary orchestrator of the terrascope platform
+A geospatial tool that generates spectral analytics and stunning visuals powered by Google Earth Engine.